munificent/game-programming-patterns/book/data-locality.markdown

 If the next byte of data you need happens to be in that chunk, the CPU reads it straight from the cache, which is *much* faster than hitting RAM.
 Successfully finding a piece of data in the cache is called a *cache hit*.
 If it can't find it in there and has to go to main memory, that's a *cache miss*.

 When a cache miss occurs, the CPU *stalls*: it can't process the next instruction because needs data.
 It sits there, bored out of its mind for a few hundred cycles until the fetch completes.
-Our mission is to learn out how to avoid that.
+Our mission is to avoid that.
 Imagine you're trying to optimize some performance critical piece of game code and it looks like this:

 ^code do-nothing

 What's the first change you're going to make to that code?
 Right.
 Take out that pointless, expensive function call.
-That functional call is equivalent to the performance cost of a cache miss.
+That call is equivalent to the performance cost of a cache miss.
 Every time you bounce to main memory, it's like you put a delay in your code.

 ### Wait, data is performance?